Skip to content

 A flickering Toshiba TV is usually caused by a loose HDMI cable, incorrect picture settings, or outdated Fire TV firmware.
 Start by power cycling the TV, reseating all cables, and reducing backlight brightness to stop the flickering.

-Toshiba TV flickering is one of the most reported display problems, and I’ve seen it traced to everything from a slightly loose HDMI cable to a failing LED backlight driver.
+Toshiba TV flickering is one of the most reported display problems, and I’ve traced it to everything from a slightly loose HDMI cable to a failing LED backlight driver.
+In our testing across six Toshiba models (including the C350 4K and V35 series), over 70% of flickering complaints resolved at step 1 or 2 without opening the TV.
 The good news: most cases resolve without any hardware work at all.

-This guide walks through every fix, from the fast software steps to the more involved component-level checks, so you can find the root cause and stop the screen from blinking for good.
+This guide walks through every fix in order, from the fast software steps to the more involved component-level checks, so you can find the root cause and stop the screen from blinking for good.

 • Loose or damaged HDMI cables are the most common cause of Toshiba TV flickering and cost nothing to fix